 How will the results of the NAS report be used?

-The committee will produce a consensus report with findings and recommendations that will be available to the public upon its release (expected completion date is autumn 2014) after undergoing a rigorous external peer-review process.
+The committee will produce a consensus report with findings and recommendations that will be available to the public upon its release (expected completion date is early 2015) after undergoing a rigorous external peer-review process.
 The committee has not been asked to make any recommendations about the adoption or deployment of geoengineering technologies by the United States.
 The final report will be delivered to various parts of the U.S. government, including the study sponsors, the U.S. Congress, and the executive branch.

 Will the results of the study be available to the public?